techidaily/site-android-pokemon-go/source/_posts/in-2024-ipogo-will-be-the-new-ispoofer-on-infinix-smart-7-hd-drfone-by-drfone-virtual-android.md

     ![change your location to a few meters away](https://images.wondershare.com/drfone/article/2019/09/hatch-pokemon-eggs-without-walking-4.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/qbuund2HKOQ?si=NaGHqIrx8hSL7gWV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Just be sure that Pokemon Go won’t detect that you are using a GPS spoofer to hatch eggs.
 The regular use of an app like this might result in your account ban.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/vFQCEZiYA08?si=xjIu5IAy77RlHWii" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Way 3: Fix Your Infinix Smart 7 HD on a Drone and Play Pokemon Go